wallytutor/WallyToolbox.jl/docs/src/Teaching/Elmer/index.md

 ## Guided tour

+### Quick answers

 - [Is Elmer the adequate tool for my projects?](https://www.nic.funet.fi/pub/sci/physics/elmer/doc/ElmerOverview.pdf) In this document you find a short introduction to what Elmer can do and the main executables.

-	- For most users that points to `ElmerSolver` and `ElmerGrid`.
+- [How do I start learning Elmer?](https://www.nic.funet.fi/pub/sci/physics/elmer/doc/GetStartedElmer.pdf) Simply put, Elmer does not require basic users to master all the fundamentals of FEM, so following the *getting started* guide seems a good starting point.

+- [Where do I get the binaries of Elmer?](https://www.nic.funet.fi/pub/sci/physics/elmer/) If willing to run in Windows, the previous link provides the compiled binaries; there are also instructions for installing directly in Ubuntu as well as all the documentation and other test and sample cases.

+### Using Elmer

 - Newcomers might be interested in `ElmerGUI`; although very intuitive, the interface is quite limited and for complex programs running from command line is the preferred mode.

+- Most users will finally end setting up an workflow employing both to `ElmerSolver` (to run the simulations) and `ElmerGrid` (to prepare the grid and setup parallelization).

 - There is also `ViewFactors` which might be useful in special cases involving radiation and other executables but they are not mentioned here because they fall in the legacy code family.

 - Users are encouraged to use external tools such as [gmsh](https://gmsh.info/) or [Salome](https://www.salome-platform.org/) to generate computational meshes, built-in support in Elmer bein limited to very simple geometries only.

 - Also for postprocessing the recommended way is by using external tools as [ParaView](https://www.paraview.org/) and [PyVista](https://docs.pyvista.org/version/stable/), both handling well the VTK format of outputs.

 ## Contents